patrickmichalina/fusing-angular-v1-archived/README.md

 $ git clone --depth 1 https://github.com/patrickmichalina/fusing-angular
 $ cd fusing-angular

-# Add Firebase Admin values to your project
 # in a ".env" file for local deveopment
 # in environment variables for other environments
 See [Environment Variables](#environment-variables)